Skip to content

 • Birdwatching in Akagera National Park

-The Akagera NP is a top birding destination in its own right due to a broad and diverse habitats it protects, where a checklist of 500 species is recorded.
+Akagera National Park is a top birding destination and Rwanda’s best birding hotspot due to a diversity habitats it protects, where a checklist of 500 species is recorded.
 These bird-rich habitats include vast wetlands, broad-leafed woodlands and grasslands.
-The Kagera river wetlands are Important Bird Areas (IBA’s) hosting several L. Victoria restricted biome species including Papyrus Gonolek, Papyrus Yellow Warbler, Lesser Jacana, White-winged Swamp Warbler, Caruthers’s Cisticola, Northern Brown-throated Weaver and Shoebill plus seasonal visiting Palearctic migrants.
+The Kagera river wetland complex is the largest protected wetland in the Central Africa and an Important Bird Areas (IBA’s) hosting several Lake Victoria restricted biome species including Papyrus Gonolek, Papyrus Yellow Warbler, Lesser Jacana, White-winged Swamp Warbler, Carruthers’s Cisticola, Northern Brown-throated Weaver and Shoebill plus seasonal visiting Palearctic migrants.

-The acacia woodlands and shrub support a cast of species most of which are at their northern range limits including Long-tailed Cisticola, Southern Black Flycatcher, Souza’s Shrike, White-faced and Black-collared Barbets and the Red-faced Barbet an E. African endemic.
+Akagera’s acacia woodlands and shrub support a cast of species most of which are at their northern range limits including Long-tailed Cisticola, Southern Black Flycatcher, Souza’s Shrike, White-faced and Black-collared Barbets and the Red-faced Barbet an East African endemic.

 On night drives, Spotted and Verreaux’s Eagle-owls, Freckled, Black-shouldered are seen and heard with Swamp nightjar rare, and when in the right season Pennant-winged Nightjars in their breeding glory.

-• Take Boat Cruise Safari on L. Ihema
+• Take Boat Cruise Safari on Lake Ihema

-While here, scheduled boat trips bring one into close encounters with local wildlife including the semi-aquatic Hippo pods, Nile Monitor, and Nile Crocodiles basking on the lake shores and Otters.
-Birding cruises targeting fruitful mornings and late evenings produce African Skimmers, Yellow-billed Ducks, White-faced Whistling Ducks, African Darter, Reed and Great Cormorants, Pink-backed Pelicans, Long-toed Lapwing, and the delicate African Jacana.
+A boat cruise safari on Lake Ihema is a popular highlight while on a safari in Akagera NP.
+The boat safari explore the wildlife rich banks getting you up-close to the semi-aquatic Hippo pods, Nile Monitor, and Nile Crocodiles and Otters.
+Birding is excellent where highlights include; Yellow-billed Ducks, White-faced Whistling Ducks, African Darter, Reed and Great Cormorants, Pink-backed Pelicans, Long-toed Lapwing, and the delicate African Jacana.
 The quiet water edges host the rare and elusive Finfoot.
 Waterside woodlands host colonies of Village, Lesser Masked, Little and Slender-billed Weavers and hunted by Shikra and African Goshawk while Hamerkop known for their gigantic nests patrol the water edges.
 Excellent private sundowner cruises outside the normal schedule are arranged on request.

-Communities around Akagera National Park offer interactive community experiences where one engages in variety of activities that include beekeeping, traditional milk experiences and traditional crafts often by women corporative groups.
-These local guided excursions last anywhere from 2-4hrs or even up to a day.
+Communities around Akagera National Park offer interactive community experiences where one engages in variety of activities that include beekeeping, traditional milk experiences and traditional crafts often by women cooperative groups.
+These local guided excursions last anywhere from 2-4 hrs or even up to a full day.

 Back To Top